twitter/opensource-website/README.md

 [![status: active](https://opensource.twitter.dev/status/active.svg)](https://opensource.twitter.dev/status/#active)

+Forked Twitter Open Source Website - Huy Nguyen
-This is the Twitter Open Source website at https://opensource.twitter.dev.
+This repository contains a fork of the Twitter Open Source website (https://opensource.twitter.dev) built with Hugo.
+I'm collaborating on this project to contribute...

+Current Status:

+Forked from official repository on February 20th, 2024.

 This site is built with [hugo], using a custom built-in theme.
 Follow the standard instructions on the hugo website to [install] and [run] hugo.
 Just